aws-samples/communication-developer-services-reference-architectures/README.md

 * Resend Important campaigns that are failed due to transient reasons.

 ## Notes:
-* If existing Kinesis stream has pre-defined desination lambda then current strack will not replace it but exist gracefully
+* If existing Kinesis stream has pre-defined desination lambda then current strack will not replace it but exit gracefully.
 * If existing Kinesis firehose has pre-existing transfromation lambda then current stack shall not replace the current stack.

 #### AWS CloudFormation Link